ripple-alpha/ripple-alpha-lib/docs/index.md

 /* insert code here */
 ```

-Methods that depend on the state of the XRP Ledger are unavailable in offline mode.
+Methods that depend on the state of the XLA Ledger are unavailable in offline mode.
 To prepare transactions offline, you **must** specify  the `fee`, `sequence`, and `maxLedgerVersion` parameters in the [transaction instructions](#transaction-instructions).
 You can use the following methods while offline:

 * [preparePayment](#preparepayment)
 * [prepareTrustline](#preparetrustline)